shreyas-girjapure/Salesforce-Permission-Debugger/ImplementationPlan.md

         1. Record Search to be enabled
 1. Record Search [Still not clear]
     1. Main idea is to show row level access of the user
-    1. and a button which provides deeeper dive of
+    1. and a button which provides deeper dive of
         1. Share Records
         1. OWD
         1. View All